oxylus-tech/ox-orch/docs/source/guide/13-execution.rst

 *So why an executor?*

-Providing in simple operation don't seems to worth it.
-However lets look it differently:
+Providing it for a simple operation doesn't seem to worth it.
+However lets take a different perspective:

 - As the number of nested operations of a Plan grows, they will require more and more context data;
 - We want the end user to provide input for those context in a coherent way;
 - We want extra arguments to provide to all operations, as dry-run or the :py:mod:`~ox_orch.core.shell` to use (nb: allowing to run shell commands).
+This is for example used by the install operations to know in which environment to run the package installer.

 .. code-block:: python